-The award is given to the Computer Engineering and Computer Science program graduate who has attained the highest cumulative scholastic standing in the Master of Engineering program at the J. B. Speed School of Engineering.
+The award is given to the Computer Science and Engineering program graduate who has attained the highest cumulative scholastic standing in the Master of Engineering program at the J. B. Speed School of Engineering.

 Raymond I. Fields Award

-The award is given to the Computer Engineering and Computer Science graduate who has contributed the most to the department and school in leadership and service.
+The award is given to the Computer Science and Engineering graduate who has contributed the most to the department and school in leadership and service.

 Hanqing Hu, Sahar Sinene Mehdoui, Mohsen Asghari

 The award is given to honor a CSE student who has made a significant contribution to the student chapter of the Association for Computing Machinery.

 CSE Doctoral Award